-The IBRD's role as the Treasury Manager in helping to manage these prudent financial policies, monitor the underlying risks, and make adjustments when necessary, is a key factor in IFFIm's rating.
+The IBRD's role as the treasury manager is a key support factor for IFFIm's rating.
 As an innovation in financing, IFFIm started as an untested structure.
 The World Bank's capacity, experience, and proven track record of timely debt servicing adds necessary institutional strength to the new structure.
 As IFFIm's counterparty, the IBRD has committed to not call collateral following IFFIm's downgrade from Aaa in 2013.
 This commitment came in tandem with a structural change to the limits of IFFIm's indebtedness.
-A "Risk Management" buffer of 12% was added to the gearing ratio limit.
+A "Risk Management" buffer of 12% was added to the gearing ratio limit, bringing the limit around 58% from 70%.
 We view this structural change positively as it reduces the overall risk taken on by IFFIM (i.e. a lower leverage level) and enables it to maintain regular financial operations.
 The structural change also displays the noncontractual support that IFFIm receives from the IBRD.
 This development supports our assessment that having the IBRD as Treasury Manager is a significant source of credit strength for IFFIm.